johnstontrav/klairejohnston-hugo-cms/site/content/_index.md

       For an autographed and gift-wrapped copy of 'Ideas', with a personalised inscription, get in touch via the contact page.
 A great gift idea for avid readers, creative types and supporters of Australian writing.
+  - image: /img/paperfactory.jpg
+    text: >
+      'Paper Factory' is one story told in fourteen poems.
+This tiny read is the perfect introduction to Klaire's writing style.
+It's recommended you devour this over a cup of coffee or with a cheeky glass of wine.
 event:
   heading: '  sfdsfsdfdf'
   text: xvcvxcxcv\